 Articles / Revenue

-The Positioning Trap: Why 'We Serve Everyone' Costs You $100K in Lost Revenue
+The Positioning Trap: Why 'We Do Everything' Costs You $100K in Lost Revenue

 Generic positioning forces you to compete on price.
-Specific positioning lets you compete on fit — and the businesses that make this shift see 3-5x higher response rates.
+Specific positioning lets you compete on fit — and the practices that make this shift see 3-5x higher response rates.

 Bill Eisenhauer